User Guide

 Setting Up Hard Disk Emulation

-To activate the hard disk emulation feature on the SidecarT board, you must first ensure that the emulation files are properly placed within a designated directory on a FAT16 or exFAT formatted microSD card.
+To activate the hard disk emulation feature on the Multi-device, you must first ensure that the emulation files are properly placed within a designated directory on a FAT16 or exFAT formatted microSD card.
 While hd is the default directory name for these files, it can be customized to suit your preferences.

 1. MicroSD Card Setup: Skip this step if your microSD card is already set up with ROMs and/or floppy images.
 Otherwise, start by formatting the microSD card to FAT16 or exFAT.
 Detailed formatting instructions are available in the microSD Card Formatting Guide.